cescoffier/quarkus-llm-workshop/docs/content/workshop/01-slot1.md

 The last three properties configure the access to the Azure OpenAI service.

-???+ tip
+???+ tip "Logging the request and response"
     If you want to visualise the request that is sent to the model and its response, you cam increase the log level by adding the following properties to the `src/main/resources/application.properties` file:

     ```properties
     quarkus.langchain4j.openai.log-requests=true